Blocking ads removes funding from us!

 That it doesn't have 5G doesn't matter, in Germany you often don't even have 4G.

-Also here in Spain, on the island of La Palma, there is no 5G.
-I currently have the P30 Pro and had actually been waiting for the P50.
-Too bad I would also take it with harmony.
+Even here in Spain, on the island of La Palma, there is no 5G.
+I currently have the P30 Pro and was actually waiting for the P50.
+It's a shame, I would take it even with Harmonie.

 Alex